 We will learn how to Restart Web Server Centos Apache server on the CentOS 7 Linux operating system in this article.

-On CentOS 7 Linux, restarting Apache HTTPs Server only requires two commands.
+On CentOS 7 Linux, restarting the Apache HTTP Server only requires two commands.
 Systemctl and Apachectl are the two commands in question.
 To restart Apache on CentOS 7, you can use either of the two commands.

 Using the systemctl command, restart the Apache server